llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 We also allow the user to specify a "background_material".
 When specified, a volume fraction field, initialized to 1 will be added.
 Users can incorporate this into their input with a special "geometry/format" of "none".

 > :information_source: This feature is more powerful than implied above.
-Our shaping application allows the user to supply an initial volume fraction field for each of the materials, which they can incorporated into their geometric setups using the `geometry/format: none` field.
+Our shaping application allows the user to supply an initial volume fraction field for each of the materials, which they can incorporate into their geometric setups using the `geometry/format: none` field.

 <details>